 Catskill Edible Garden Project

 The Catskill Edible Garden Project (CEGP) works with schools and community organizations to design edible gardens as living, educational and gathering spaces.
 These projects offer access to healthy local food, “hands on” experience and exposure to food and agriculture as important aspects of our community and culture.
 They also provide “time outside” for engaging and connecting with the environment.

 Catskill Mountainkeeper Farmers’ Market

 Many people in our region lack direct access to fresh, healthy foods; in fact, the USDA has designated Sullivan County a “food desert.”
 Mountainkeeper is making a difference through our collaboration with SC Rural Health Network, SC Public Health Services, and Cornell Cooperative Extension SC.

-Our summer Farmers’ Markets in Monticello and Liberty, allow people to shop using vouchers from assistance programs that lower the cost of fresh produce for eligible low-income seniors, women, infants, and children.
+Our summer Farmers’ Market in Liberty allows people to shop using vouchers from assistance programs that lower the cost of fresh produce for eligible low-income seniors, women, infants, and children.